Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Scalaron dynamics : effects of Higgs interactions

 \subsection{Scenario I : $3\xi m^2 \neq \lambda v^2$}

 In this scenario, the scalaron stays at its natural minima (as in Eq.\ref{eq:min}) before the EWPT and only starts moving as $T \leq T_c$.
-The scalaron, initially coupled to the SM thermal bath via the trilinear coupling, eventually decouples.
-Then it oscillates \textit{coherently} as a matter field at temperatures well below $T_c$.
+The scalaron, initially coupled to the SM thermal bath via the trilinear coupling with Higgs, eventually decouples.
+However, we will see that the scalaron does not acquire the usual thermal density, rather its initial density is fixed by its initial field value.
+Subsequently it oscillates \textit{coherently} as a matter field at temperatures well below $T_c$.
 This is a sheer contrast to axion misalignment scenario, in which the oscillation takes place depending only on the ratio of the Hubble parameter and the axion mass.
 Here, the onset of the oscillation is governed by the scalaron-Higgs interaction in addition to the Hubble to mass ratio.
-We demonstrate salient features of scalaron dynamics by solving Eq.\ref{eq:shatnov} semi-analytically with another change of variable, i.e. $ \chi = \tilde{\phi} - \tilde{T}^2$, which yields,
+We demonstrate salient features of scalaron dynamics by solving Eq.\ref{eq:shatnov} semi-analytically with another change of variable, i.e., $ \chi = \tilde{\phi} - \tilde{T}^2$, which yields,

 The equation can be solved analytically in the regime $\tilde{T}\leq 1$, for a constant $g_* (\approx 100)$, which sets $\displaystyle {\omega^2(\tilde{T}) = \frac{3 m^2 M_P^2}{5 \pi^2 T_c^4 \tilde{T}^6}}$.
 Initial conditions are set as : $\chi(\tilde{T}=1)=0$, $\chi'(\tilde{T}=1)=-2$, for $\tilde{\phi}(\tilde{T}=1)=1$ and $\tilde{\phi'}(\tilde{T}=1)=0$.
-The above equation further simplifies to a homogeneous one, as $\omega^2 >> 2$ for $\tilde{T}\leq 1$.
+The above equation further simplifies to a homogeneous one, as $\omega^2 \gg 2$ for $\tilde{T}\leq 1$.
 Hence, the solution of $\chi$ is given by,

 where \( J_n(x) \) denotes the Bessel function of the first kind of order \( n \), and $\displaystyle{\alpha = \frac{3 m^2 M_P^2}{5 \pi^2 T_c^4}}$.

 Although the solution of the original field, $\tilde{\phi}$ can be written using the above expression, the solution of $\chi$ gives important insights about the scalaron as a valid DM candidate.
 For $\tilde{T}<1$, the solution of $\chi$ can be approximated as, $\chi \sim A \tilde{T}^{3/2} \cos\left({\frac{\sqrt{\alpha}}{2\tilde{T}^2}}-\frac{3\pi}{8}\right)$, which in turn sets its (scaled) energy density as the following: